 In relation to sustainable development, stakeholders increasingly expect large companies such as PostNL to lead by example through their influence on value chains.
 This means that beyond compliance in relation to direct activities, we are expected to stimulate and in some cases assume responsibility for the compliance of our business partners.

-We manage compliance in a management process based on a compliance framework.
+We manage compliance in a management process based on a compliance framework and continuous improvement.
 Dedicated compliance officers facilitate and challenge management on a regular basis on different elements in the cycle.
 First, relevant compliance areas are updated in collaboration with the business.
 For each area, the required maturity level of our compliance management is determined based on a maturity model.
 The level of compliance management may vary depending on the size, exposure and risks for different entities.
-We then evaluate, based on the COSO framework, how compliance can be demonstrated for each relevant area per reporting entity through our risk management, internal control and internal audit processes.
+We then evaluate, based on the COSO ERM 2017 framework, how compliance can be demonstrated for each relevant area per reporting entity through our risk management, internal control and internal audit processes.
 Management is required to confirm its responsibility for the compliance with laws and regulations by its legal entities.
 And as a final step we assess and report the status of compliance to both line management and our formal governance bodies.

 Responsibility along the value chain has become an increasingly relevant topic in the public arena.
-As a large company, we want to proactively contribute to improvements in our value chain across a broad range of topics, even though this goes beyond our own responsibility under applicable laws and regulations.
-We believe our efforts are important because they can help limit the risk of issues impacting our people, our customers, and the company.
+As a large company, we want to proactively contribute to improvements in our value chain across a broad range of topics, even when this goes beyond our own responsibility under applicable laws and regulations.

-Based on a number of events that took place during the first half of 2021, we concluded that some domains require additional investigation and improvement.
+Based on a number of events that took place during 2021, we concluded that some domains require additional investigation and adaptations.
 This related in particular to the Foreign Nationals Employment Act (Wet Arbeid Vreemdelingen), the Labour Market Fraud Act (Wet Aanpak Schijnconstructies) and the situation in Belgium relating to labour and social laws in respect to delivery partners of PostNL.
 Improvements include more stringent compliance checks at the delivery partners we do business with in the Netherlands and Belgium.

 There are a variety of different ways in which a company can ensure compliance, including the division of roles and responsibilities, their setup and how they are carried out.
 Because we view compliance as an integral part of our business, in 2021 we took the decision to begin moving to the Three Lines Model to improve our compliance risk management.